islandoftex/arara/website/content/manual/Projects.md

 important) with a project specification. arara will process the Lua script and then execute all the projects as specified in the Lua script.

+Important remark: If arara encounters a single Lua file as its argument, it tries to parse it as a project.
+If it fails for any reason (e.g. malformed Lua), it will treat the Lua file as regular input file and scan it for directives which will fail if you did not define a Lua input file type.
+However, that allows to continue using Lua files as input files to arara.

 # Rationale

 Projects have been identified as the sweet spot between arara's already make-like directive system and actual external specification of directives and dependencies.
-Though currently unable to express depdencies between single files, arara is able to handle dependencies between projects.
+Though currently unable to express dependencies between single files, arara is able to handle dependencies between projects.

 We have built projects with the following use cases in mind: